 - SNH tagged the resource as being at the verge of depletion.
 Does it seem likely that this won’t be used as an instrument to minimise the amount of work we could do at the site?

 - By submitting a research proposal we would be playing along with Colin MacFadyen and accept what he has done.
-We would effectively be turning a blind eye on the creation of a bogus report, fabricating and misrepresenting conclusions, and rigging an investigation.
+We would effectively be turning a blind eye on the creation of a bogus report, falsifying conclusions, and rigging an investigation.
 Would it serve justice to allow a government representative to continue this behaviour?

 - The investigation by Niall Corbet changed nothing regarding SNH’s stance on the amount or extent of the fossil bed and the collecting policy at Birk Knowes.
 Does it look like SNH is in any way trying to be accomodating?